wombleton/gitlaw-nz/acts/M/Maritime Transport Act 1994.md

     (5) The master of a New Zealand ship that is required to carry a logbook shall enter in the logbook a record of every distress signal received and any reason for failing to go to the assistance of persons in distress in accordance with subsection (3)(a).

-    (6) Every person commits an offence who fails to comply with this section and is liable to---
+    (6) Every person commits an offence who fails to comply with this section and is liable on conviction to---

     *   (a) imprisonment to a term not exceeding 12 months; or